plexinc/qt-fork/qtwebengine/src/3rdparty/chromium/docs/security/rule-of-2.md

 > language and still have such high performance, that'd be ideal.
 But that's
 > unlikely to happen soon.)

+While less preferable to Mojo, we also similarly trust Protobuf for deserializing messages at high privilege from potentially untrustworthy senders.
+For example, Protobufs are sometimes embedded in Mojo IPC messages.
+It is always preferable to use a Mojo message where possible, though sometimes external constraints require the use of Protobuf.
+Note that this only applies to Protobuf as a container format; the data contained within a Protobuf must be handled according to this rule as well.

 ### Safe Languages

 Where possible, it's great to use a memory-safe language.
 Of the currently